gatorcloset/OOTD/sprints/Sprint3.md

   - Valid username format
   - Existing username/password in database
 - Created UI for "Add Item" page and implemented functionality:
-  - Item name, category, and image are added to the database
+  - Ability to create a new clothing item and specific the item name, category, and image
+  - Once submitted, the frontend makes a request to the backend API to create the new item
 - Created "Outfit Builder" page:
   - user is able to swipe through images of their tops, bottoms, and footwear in order to create an outfit
 - Added "add item" button in navbar with an icon that navigates to the "add item" page